bvhadra/REACT_CarbonZero_App/README.md

 - Netlify only accepts the lastest version of a library
 - Once we started building our app, we realised the importance of having an in-depth component tree
 - Pair programming is crucial to collaborate problem solving
+- Having a good understanding of our tech stack and being able to justify why we are using it

 ## 🤝 Collaborators
 - Max Murray - https://github.com/m4ax